¡Hola! Learn Basic Spanish Phrases for Travel

 Your ticket is bought, your bags are packed, and your plans are underway.
 You’re headed to Guatemala!
 What’s that, you say?
 You don’t speak Spanish?!
 Have no fear, we’re here to help!
-Let’s brush up on some key words and phrases and get you ready to go.
+Let’s brush up on some key words and some basic Spanish phrases for travel.

 Greetings in Spanish

-Let’s get started with the most frequently spoken words and phrases.
-When you get familiar and learn every day expressions, you’ll build confidence and get comfortable with a new language.
+Let’s get started with the most frequently spoken words and basic Spanish phrases for travel.
+When you get familiar with and learn everyday expressions, you’ll build confidence and get comfortable with a new language.
 Here are ways to say hello and goodbye in Spanish.

 Basic Introductions in Spanish

 After “hello” and “goodbye”, it’s time to start having basic conversations.
 This includes introducing yourself and asking how someone is doing!
-Here’s a quick list of some words that’ll help you start the conversation!
+Here’s a quick list of some words that’ll help you start the conversation with these basic Spanish phrases for travel!

 How are you? = Cómo está?